 Customer Due Diligence for Gaming and Gambling

 In the gaming and gambling industry, Customer Due Diligence application is used to collect information about customers and to scan and evaluate this information.
-After this evaluation, the existing risks of the customer are determined, and an action step is taken accordingly.
+After this evaluation, the customer's existing risks are determined, and an action step is taken accordingly.
 Customer risks can be reduced with CDD.
 When making a Customer Due Diligence (CDD), information such as the full name, nationality, marital status, age, and contact information of the customer is collected.
 Then ID is scanned so that the risks are scanned.
 CDD is a Know Your Customer (KYC) procedure.

 CDD data should be stored for five years after the end of the business relationship with customers.
 Still, this period can be extended up to 10 years if the legislation deems it necessary.
 If these transactions also have more risky transactions or if there are more risky customers then Enhanced Due Diligence (EDD) application is used.